akkartik/mu/Readme.md

 make sense for your specific program.
 If it makes sense to perform different checks in different parts of your program, you'll be able to do that.

-To summarize: Mu instructions have multiple ingredient and product reagents.
-Values can have multiple rows separated by slashes, and rows can have multiple columns separated by colons.
-The address of a reagent is always in the very first column of the first row of its 'table'.
-You can visualize the last example above as:
+You can imagine each reagent as a table, rows separated by slashes, columns within a row separated by colons.
+So the last example above would become something like this:

   ```
   z           : list   : integer  /
   assign-once : true              /
   assigned    : false
   ```